Keep reading to learn more about the brands.

 When their 9-to-5 clothing couldn’t keep up, they created their own.

 When Dorie Smith and Emelyn Northway met in business school—they realized their closet couldn’t keep up with their 9-to-5-and-then-some lifestyle.
 Clothes would get wrinkled too quickly, wouldn’t hold up season-to-season, and couldn’t transition from the office to happy hour as stylishly as they wanted.
-So, they decided to do it themselves by starting Of Mercer, a workwear line that women would actually want wear.
+So, they decided to do it themselves by starting Of Mercer, a workwear line that women would actually want to wear.
 We chatted with Dorie Smith, who co-founded Of Mercer, to learn how they got started.

 SF: What inspired the two of you to create your brand?

 Dorie Smith: We both came from conservative business backgrounds, I was in consulting, Emelyn in finance, and we felt like there was no brand that was really catering to our needs—which weren’t all that demanding.
 We wanted high-quality, stylish clothes that were also appropriate for work and made us feel our best.
-While we had two or three go-to outfits for big presentations, but we knew that we deserved to have a whole closet full of clothes that would help us feel like our best selves.
-As a consultant I was traveling so much—getting on and off flights and trying to squeeze in drinks with my girlfriends or a date with my boyfriend.
+While we had two or three go-to outfits for big presentations, we knew that we deserved to have a whole closet full of clothes that would help us feel like our best selves.
+As a consultant, I was traveling so much—getting on and off flights and trying to squeeze in drinks with my girlfriends or a date with my boyfriend.
 Finding a wardrobe that fit my lifestyle was impossible.
-Emelyn and I felt like we were the right people to solve this problem, since we had been in our customers’ shoes.
+Emelyn and I felt like we were the right people to solve this problem since we had been in our customers’ shoes.

 SF: Who do you go to for advice as you’ve built Of Mercer?

 DS: We’re lucky to have built up a network filled with other female entrepreneurs who are going through similar experiences, who support us through the lows and celebrate with us during the highs.
 Personally, having a co-founder in Emelyn has been incredibly important too.
-She’s really good at looking at a problem very deeply and thinking through every detail, while I conversely will make a 1000 decisions every hour and often go with my gut.
+She’s really good at looking at a problem very deeply and thinking through every detail, while I conversely will make a thousand decisions every hour and often go with my gut.
 We really balance each other out.

 SF: If you could describe the Of Mercer woman, what would she be like?